DNA strands

 Discipline Hopping for Discovery Science

-In November 2022, a Natural Environment Research Council (NERC) Discipline Hopping for Discovery Science grant was awarded to five climate-aligned interdisciplinary research projects by a UEA Discipline Hopping panel.
+In November 2022, a Natural Environment Research Council (NERC) Discipline Hopping for Discovery Science grant was awarded to four climate-aligned interdisciplinary research projects by a UEA Discipline Hopping panel.
 These projects, which are currently underway, span across the fields of climate narratives, economics, biology and education, each addressing complex global challenges.
 Read more about each of the exciting projects below as they progress:

 Seed funding a climate change stories repository – the Critical Decade